Thailand means “Land of the Free”. Keeping this in mind, you should give businesses in Thailand plenty of time and space when negotiating business.

 In Thailand, people tend to address each other by their first names, and when they know each other better, even by a personal nickname.

-At the beginning of the meeting you should give a gift to your Thai hosts.
+At the beginning of the meeting, you should give a gift to your Thai hosts.
 Bring something from your home country or chocolates without alcoholic filling – those are always very welcome.
-The gift should be elaborately wrapped, preferably in gold-colored wrapping paper.
+The gift should be elaborately wrapped, preferably in gold-coloured wrapping paper.
 You will be thanked politely, but the gift will not be opened until after the meeting.

 You should not show up empty-handed at subsequent meetings either.
 The gift culture is very strong in Thailand.